ractivejs/ractivejs.github.io/docs/plugins.md

 `teardown` is a function that gets called when the decorator is torn down.

 `update` is an optional function that gets called when the arguments update.

+`invalidate`, starting with 0.9.3, is an optional function that gets called when any bit of template downstream from the node is being updated.

 Any updates to the arguments will call the decorator's `teardown` and run the decorator function again, essentially setting up the decorator again.
 If an `update` function is provided on the return object, that will be called instead of the `teardown` and setup function.